 “William decided to settle the issue in battle and sailed with an army of 10,000 or more men to England, where he met Harold’s forces at the Battle of Hastings on October 14, 1066.
 After a savage, day-long clash, William’s Norman knights finally defeated Harold’s infantry, and Harold himself was killed.
 Victorious, William marched to London to be crowned king of England.
 William became known as William the Conqueror, and his victory at the Battle of Hastings as the Norman Conquest.”

 There are several paragraphs devoted to the topic of William the Conqueror as king – just under a page total.
 So if you are studying this text, what would you take from this passage?
 There isn’t much there to narrate from, and all you really need to know is what they’ve so helpfully bolded for you – the names and dates.
 This is the perfect example of “pump-and-dump” learning.
-Pump their brain with meaningless facts, remember it for the test and then immediately dump the information when you no longer need it.
+Pump their brain with meaningless facts, remember it long enough to pass a test, and then immediately dump the information when you no longer need it.
 That is not true learning.

-But a real books education is more than just reading a lot of books.
-It sounds deceptively simple, it provide piles of literature and my child will magically become educated.
-Having an excellent home library is part of it – studies have shown that children who grew up among books, grow up to be more successful than those who didn’t.
+But a living books education is more than just reading a lot of books.
+It sounds deceptively simple.
+Having an excellent home library is part of it – studies have shown that children who grew up among books grow up to be more successful than those who didn’t.
 But there’s even more to it than that.
-Some of the main points I want you to take away from this blog series is that we need to give our children big, meaty ideas to chew on; we need to teach them how to find information for themselves so that they can further their own education; and we need to teach them how to express themselves in order to share what they have learned.
+Some of the main points I want you to take away from this blog series is that we need to give our children big, meaty ideas to chew on; we need to teach them how to find information for themselves so that they can further their own education, and we need to teach them how to express themselves in order to share what they have learned.
 These three things are really the foundation of a literature-based education.

 How to Choose Living Books

 The first step is to narrow your topic.
 Saying you want to read about the Middle Ages is far too broad.
-However, narrowing it down to a focus on just Knights or just Castles makes it much easier to find good literature to teach those topics.
-For example: you could read The Making of a Knight by Patrick O’Brian or How to Be a Medieval Knight by Fiona MacDonald and then maybe throw in a read aloud such as Castle Diary: The Journal of Tobias Burgess or The Kitchen Knight: A Tale of King Arthur by Margaret Hodges.
+However, narrowing it down to a focus on just knights or castles makes it much easier to find good literature to teach those topics.
+For example: you could read The Making of a Knight by Patrick O’Brian or How to Be a Medieval Knight by Fiona MacDonald, and then maybe throw in a read-aloud like Castle Diary: The Journal of Tobias Burgess or The Kitchen Knight: A Tale of King Arthur by Margaret Hodges.
 That’s not to say you can’t cover other topics under the umbrella of “Middle Ages,” but by narrowing your search, it becomes much easier to find books that are specific to the topics you wish to study.

 Literary power – I love that.
 We want to give our children powerful, meaningful books to read.
-Good literature has a solid, interesting plot; vivid characters that come to life and leap off the page… it makes use of various literary elements and has rich vocabulary.
-A good, well written children’s book should hold your interest just as much as your child’s.
-If you find it dull and simple, chance are good that your child will too.
+Good literature has a solid, interesting plot; vivid characters that come to life and leap off the page; makes use of various literary elements; and has rich vocabulary.
+A good, well-written children’s book should hold your interest just as much as your child’s.
+If you find it dull and simple, chances are good that your child will too.

-Start with a reliable book list – you can use the Build Your Library amazon bookstore list to get started, or books like Book Crush: For Kids and Teens by Nancy Pearl, 1001 Children’s Books You Must Read Before You Grow Up or any other Charlotte Mason website.
+Start with a reliable book list – you can use the Build Your Library book lists to get started, or books like Book Crush: For Kids and Teens by Nancy Pearl, 1001 Children’s Books You Must Read Before You Grow Up, or any other Charlotte Mason website.
 The one caveat I would give with Charlotte Mason sites is that many of them assume that for a book to be living, it must be a classic at least 100 years old.
 However, there are plenty of beautifully written modern books of all genres.
-I think there is a danger in only allowing old-fashioned literature into our homeschools – many are full of outdated ideas and are therefore hard for children to relate too, and because the language is often unfamiliar it can make comprehension more difficult.
-Especially with younger children, this could turn them off of reading.
+I think there is a danger in only allowing old-fashioned literature into our homeschools – many are full of outdated ideas and are therefore hard for children to relate too, they are overwhelmingly written by white authors, even when about people of color, and because the language is often unfamiliar it can make comprehension more difficult.
+Especially with younger children, this could turn them off of reading entirely.

 You never want reading to become a chore.
 You want it to be something that they look forward to – the best part of their day.
 That isn’t to say that you should avoid all classics.
 There are many that you absolutely should read.
-Some of my favorite children’s books are classics – Winnie the Pooh, A Little Princess and Anne of Green Gables are by no means current, but are beautiful works of literature that should not be missed.
-But to ignore books like The Tale of Despereaux by Kate DiCamillo or The Mysterious Benedict Society by Trenton Lee Stewart, simply because they weren’t available in Charlotte Mason’s day would be a travesty.
+Some of my favorite children’s books are classics – Winnie the Pooh, A Little Princess, and Anne of Green Gables are by no means current, but are beautiful works of literature that should not be missed.
+But to ignore books like The Tale of Despereaux by Kate DiCamillo or Tristan Strong Punches a Hole in the Sky by Kwame Mbalia, simply because they weren’t available in Charlotte Mason’s day, would be a travesty.

 Living books can form the heart of your child’s education.
 I have spent years filling our little homeschool with books that would fit that purpose.
-My home is brimming with literature – from Tomie de Paola’s folk art style picture books to Shakespeare to Tolkien to A.A.
-Milne and Madeleine L’Engle.
-I have shelves of science books and history books, poetry, art and geography, I’ve tried my hardest to hit all “subjects.”
+My home is brimming with literature – from Tomie de Paola’s folk art style picture books to Shakespeare, Tolkien, Jason Reynolds, and Madeleine L’Engle.
+I have shelves of science and history books, as well as poetry, art, and geography – I’ve tried my hardest to hit every “subject.”
 But I always hold each book to the Living-Books-Test.
 Is it written by an author who knows their subject?
 Does it hold my attention?
 Does it bring the subject to life?
 Does the story live and breathe?
 If the answer is yes, that book earns itself a place on my shelves.